 |Outcome||32% of traditional||Cannot calculate.
 Project would likely fail.|

 So, how can we confidently predict such a large saving?
-Well, it is where reuse meets scale.
+Well, this is where reuse meets scale.

-On average, a codebot writes about 92% of an application.
-The other 8% is created by the software team.
-Sometimes it is higher, sometimes lower.
+On average, a codebot writes about 92% of an application with other 8% being created by the software team; sometimes higher, sometimes lower.
 In the 92% of code written by a bot, there is lots of reuse of what we call behaviours.
-Behaviours are like common business solutions that you will need to do on lots of different applications.
+Behaviours are like common business solutions that you will need to do on many different applications.

-The behaviours are a great opportunity for reuse and the KMS team wanted to explore some of the different behaviours and how they could potentially be used in the application.
-The following table lists some of the behaviours and their application for the KMS team:
+The behaviours are a great opportunity for reuse and the KMS team wanted to explore some of the different types and how they could potentially be used in the application.
+The following table lists some of these behaviours and their application for the KMS team: